 8 Cheap Ways to Sneak More Protein Into Your Diet

-The foodservice industrial complex in this country has made it incredibly cheap to consume two of the three sources of energy—fat and carbohydrates.
+The foodservice industrial complex in this country has made it incredibly cheap to consume two of the three sources of energy — fat and carbohydrate.
 Of course, those also happen to be the two that decades of conflicting dietary fads have been determined to limit.

 Outside those suffering kidney or liver disease, however, protein is rarely the target of dietary restriction.
 It also needn’t require consumption in large, expensive slabs.